connerc/mkto-manager/README.md

     if (mktoResponse.success === true) {
         //  Get the first result - still needed if you only expect 1 result const firstLandingPageResult = mktoResponse.getFirst()
-        //  firstLandingPageResult is an instantiated isntance of the LandingPage Handler
+        //  firstLandingPageResult is an instantiated instance of the LandingPage Handler

-        //  Get all results as an array of instantaited instances of the Handler const allLandingPageResults = mktoResponse.getAll()
+        //  Get all results as an array of instantiated instances of the Handler const allLandingPageResults = mktoResponse.getAll()
     } else {
         //  Capture Mkto API Warnings or Errors